Home > News & Insights > How building defects could be a ticking time bomb for apartment owners

-Most property owners would shudder to think about how to cope if a costly defect was found in their apartment.
+Most property investors would shudder to think about how to cope if a costly defect was found in their apartment.

 And many may believe this is only a problem for those affected by the highly publicised Opal Tower fiasco which saw more than 3000 residents evacuated from the Sydney building in December 2018, only four months after construction was completed.

-But it might come as a shock for some to know that residential building defects are a problem many property investors could face one day, especially for those who purchased in the past decade.
+But it might come as a shock for some to know that residential building defects are a problem many investors could face one day, especially for those who bought a property built in the past 10 years.